 As you explore be open to the ample opportunities for viewing nature.
 Take photos and sketch.
 Watch birds, wildlife and trees.
 Watch water, sky and light.
 And at night, looking up, you are drawn in to a heaven filled with constellations and planets.
 Brilliant stars abound, alongside a full moon.

 If hiking is desired, the Stanislaus National Forest includes extensive trails.
 The hike to Inspiration Point is popular, and trekking to Duck Lake a favorite.

 Or get out on the water.
 From our cabin it is an easy walk down to the dock were you can rent a boat.
 It’s a whole different view of things to look back at the shore.
 You might pick a small fishing boat to cast out a line, or get a small motor boat for kicking a bit of breeze into your hair.
-There are canoes and kayaks for skimming the surface peacefully; or, press hard for cardiovascular exercise fitness.
+There are canoes and kayaks (and recently they have added this crazy big swan for touring the lake) for skimming the surface peacefully; or, press hard for cardiovascular exercise fitness.
 And in our favorite back-to-camp camp, there are paddle boats.
 (Just saying “paddle boats” give a glow of days gone by.)

 Or know the lake by strolling its edge.
 Or camp out on our deck with a steamy cocoa to watch time unfold.
 Or close your eyes to drink in breeze caressed pines.
 Being in the Sierras is a special kind of splendor … feeling grounded, feeling playful, feeling enriched and feeling peaceful.

 An important note about the water: The lakes and streams are beautiful.
 It’s tempting to think of drinking right from them.
 Don’t.
 Though clear and delicious these lakes and streams (like any) may contain bacteria.
 That said, indeed, dip your feet in, swim (yes, bring your swim suits – swimming last year was invigorating!) and maybe the catfish will come up to nibble your toes.